Introduction to Hadoop Security

 - Read or modify packets on the network of the cluster.

-Note also that there is no built-in support for on-disk encryption in any of the CDH4.x releases.
+Note also that there is no built-in support for on-disk encryption.